 We started off our journey in Malta, our native country.
 We decided to fly with Emirates from Malta-Larnaca-Dubai-Bangkok; 14 hours and 6 hours difference in time zones later we got to the great city of Bangkok!

 Dubai airport was immensely busy the day we went and so the plane landed an hour late due to air traffic (and the sandstorm did not help), we were rushing to catch our connection flight .
-Once we landed in Bangkok we could not be more grateful.
+Once we landed in Bangkok we could not have been more grateful.

 We then went to level 0 at Suvaranbhumi airport and caught a metre taxi.
 It is vital to make sure that the taxi metre is running, you will have to pay an additional 50TBH for border control; but drivers will try to make you pay more than what you should be.
 Our taxi cost around 450 baht.